 EC from DC

 On Monday morning, I had the privilege of joining Congressman Blaine Luetkemeyer (MO-03) in a joint press conference in Jefferson City to discuss our bipartisan housing legislation that was recently signed into law by President Obama.
 This law, H.R.
 3700 and Public Law No. 114-201, will reform housing policies in America for the first time in decades.
+This bipartisan effort has been a long time coming.
+H.R.
+3700 represents the first time in more than 27 years that a bill has unanimously passed both houses of Congress under regular order, and not suspension of the rules.

 Tomorrow marks the 51st anniversary of the signing of the Voting Rights Act.
 Three years ago, in Shelby County v.
 Holder, the Supreme Court invalidated a key component of the VRA that prevented discrimination before it occurred.
 Since then, the right to vote has been under coordinated attack around the country.
+New restrictions have been put in place in 22 states since 2010, making it harder for millions of Americans to exercise their right to vote.

 This has been another week of unthinkable violence in our country.
 The events that have taken place over the course of these last few days have been deeply troubling and disheartening… police shootings and police officers shot and killed.
 Sometimes, not all the time, but sometimes, out of chaos, we can find our purpose.